 For a long time I was the rejected guy who couldn’t let it go.
-I thought I was a catch and couldn’t understand why the girl didn’t understand that.
+I couldn’t understand why the girl didn’t say yes.
 I had to grow up and learn that it’s completely acceptable for a woman to reject me.

 For a while I was the creep.
 I had to recognize that I was being disrespectful, and then had to learn how to actually respect a woman.
 It’s embarrassing how recently that understanding finally kicked in, and it hurts to look back at how stupid I was.